vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 Host gh                               # used for identifying amongst other accounts HostName github.com                # git provider website User git                           # default user, no need to change
-  #AddKeysToAgent yes                 # we are using multiple, so we will ignore this
+  #AddKeysToAgent yes                 # we are using many, so we will ignore this
   UseKeychain yes                     # save to keychain IdentityFile ~/.ssh/id_work_user   # private key